-In 1975 the Bi-Laws were
+In 1975 the Bi-Laws were written for the

-written for the CVGA; the organization became
+CVGA; the organization became enormously popular

 in the upcoming decades.
-In
+In these years, the

-the late 70’s and 80’s, the
+the late 70’s and 80’s, the Tournament of

 local players: Greg Dick, Steve Jensen, Rick

 Norman, and Joe Springer, to name a few.

-From 1977-1982, Bill leased the newly opened
+1977-1982, Bill leased the newly opened Princeton

 Valley golf course.
 Some of his more

-noteworthy employees were Greg Dick, Fred Hancock, and
+noteworthy employees were Greg Dick, Fred Hancock,

-Jeff “Cupcakes” Michealson.
-Many
+and Jeff “Cupcakes” Michealson.

-memorable and lasting relationships were formed in
+Many memorable and lasting relationships were

 formed in those early years.

-From 1968-2011, Bill served as
+From 1968-2011, Bill served as Secretary

-Secretary and Tournament Director of the CVGA.
+and Tournament Director of the CVGA.

 charge of the scoreboard and what a great job she

 did.
 As time went on, you could see this was